ryanjgallagher/ryanjgallagher.github.io/word_shift.md

 For more details on how to construct and interpret word shift graphs, see the following paper:

-> Gallagher, R. J., Frank, M. R., Mitchell, Lewis, Schwartz, A. J., Reagan, A. J., Danforth, C. M., Dodds, P. S..
-(2020).
+> Gallagher, R. J., Frank, M. R., Mitchell, Lewis, Schwartz, A. J., Reagan, A. J., Danforth, C. M., Dodds, P. S. (2021).
 [Generalized Word Shift Graphs: A Method for Visualizing and Explaining Pairwise Comparisons Between Texts](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-021-00260-3). *EPJ Data Science*, 10(4).